 The MFHA’s Ian Milne Award is a serious tribute to accomplished huntsmen across North America.
 It is awarded periodically to a huntsman of sound character who has made outstanding contributions to the sport of foxhunting.
 Recipients of the Ian Milne Award have learned the hard lessons of the field and the kennels as well as in life, and they have learned to do it right.

 This year, that honoree is Donald Philhower, huntsman for the Millbrook Hounds in New York State.
 Consider the namesake whom the award personifies.

 Ian Milne was respected and liked by all.
 His hunt service began in England and continued until his last breath here in North America.
 He was a genuine friend and a generous mentor to aspiring and established huntsmen.
-He was a gentleman, honest as the day is long, and he lived for hounds and hunting.To read more, a subscription is needed: Click here to subscribe
+He was a gentleman, honest as the day is long, and he lived for hounds and hunting.To read more, a subscription is required.
+Log in or click here to subscribe.